bioinfolabic/protein_folding_datasets/README.md

 ```
 ./a.out Proteins / 5NAZ / 5NAZ_229.in Proteins / 5NAZ / GPU1_0 / 5NAZ_229_pathway 00> 5NAZ_229.txt 20; \
 ```
-Being a.out the generated file, "Proteins / 5NAZ /" the location of the input file, "5NAZ_229.in" the input file, "Proteins / 5NAZ / GPU1_0 /" the location where the pathway will be saved, "5NAZ_229_pathway 00 > 5NAZ_229.txt "the name of the resulting pathway where" 00> "indicates where the program will place a variable to identify the pathway," 2 "indicates the id of the pathway to be generated and" 0 "indicates the GPU in which the program will be executed.
+Being a.out the executable program, "Proteins / 5NAZ /" the location of the input file, "5NAZ_229.in" the input file, "Proteins / 5NAZ / GPU1_0 /" the location where the pathway will be saved, "5NAZ_229_pathway 00 > 5NAZ_229.txt "the name of the resulting pathway where" 00> "indicates where the program will place a variable to identify the pathway," 2 "indicates the id of the pathway to be generated and" 0 "indicates the GPU in which the program will be executed.

 To execute the exemplified command as well as all subsequent commands through the linux terminal just use the command:
 ```